Real Estate

 Demolitions and Conversions Now Outpace New Office Development for the First Time in Decades

 For the first time in nearly 25 years, more office space is being taken out of the U.S. inventory than added to it.
-According to Bisnow, 2025 marks a historic turning point in office real estate: the volume of demolitions and conversions is projected to exceed the volume of new construction, a stark signal that the office sector is undergoing structural transformation, not just cyclical disruption.
+According to Bisnow, 2025 marks a historic turning point in office real estate: the volume of office demolitions and conversions is projected to exceed the volume of new construction, a stark signal that the office sector is undergoing structural transformation, not just cyclical disruption.

 In Chicagoland, this shift is becoming visible across the skyline and in suburban markets alike.